aws-samples/amazon-managed-service-for-apache-flink-examples/java/IcebergDatastreamSink/README.md

 This example demonstrate how to use
 [Flink Iceberg Sink Connector](https://iceberg.apache.org/docs/latest/flink-writes/) with the Glue Data Catalog

+This samples consumes messages from a Kinesis Data Stream in JSON and writes them into an Iceberg Table in Amazon S3.
+It uses AVRO for
+* Passing the schema of the table to the application
+* Automatically converting input JSON messages into AVRO
+* Converting the messages automatically into Iceberg table schema

+AVRO is not used for serializing the input.
+It is mainly used to simplify the iceberg table creation and sink by getting the schema from AVRO.

 At the moment there are current limitations concerning Flink Iceberg integration
 * Doesn't support Iceberg Table with hidden partitioning
-* Doesn't support adding columns, removing columns, renmaing columns or changing columns.
+* Doesn't support adding columns, removing columns, renaming columns or changing columns.

 **Note** : Iceberg in Flink requires Checkpointing to be enabled.
 Flink will commit the records whenever checkpoint is being triggered.